magic-bunny/beanui/readme.md

 - **projectName**  web project title

 ## License
-GPPT is licensed under the MIT license.
+BeanUI is licensed under the MIT license.
 See LICENSE for further details.